-POLARIS – A firm berry with excellent flavor.
-Fruit will store up to 6-8 weeks.
-Height of 3-4′.
-Polaris must be pollinated by another blueberry.
+POLARIS – A very aromatic, firm berry with excellent flavor.
+Fruit stores up to 6-8 weeks.
+Height 30-40”.
+Must be pollinated by another blueberry.
+Ripens: Mid July

 #1 – $22.95

-AURORA – This variety is sweet and of large fruit.
-Similar in flavor to blueberries and producing earlier than strawberries, can be eaten fresh used for baking, as jams and jellies.
+AURORA– This variety is sweet and large fruit.
+Similar in flavor to blueberries and producing earlier than strawberries, can be eaten fresh, used for baking, as jams and jellies.
 A good pollinator for Borealis.
-Gets 3-4′ tall and wide.
-Ripens: Late June-early Aug.
-Zone: 3-8
+Ripens: Early Summer

 5/$48.95 (Ht.
 3-4’ x 3-4’ Wide)